What is tmux and why should I use it?

 So far we've run everything within a single instance of tmux running.
 You can create additional instances called sessions.

-To start a session all you have to do is type tmux in your terminal.
-Once you are in a running session you can type Control + b d to detach.
+to detach.
 This will exit your terminal session and put you back at the terminal.
 To see a list of sessions run:

 tmux list-session